chguiterman/academic_site/content/publication/Guiterman-19-NavFire/index.md

 publishDate: "2019-11-11T00:00:00Z"
 slides: ""
 summary: ""
-title: Historical human-fire interactions on the Navajo Nation
 Abstract: "Unraveling the effects of climate and land use on historical fire regimes provides important insights into broader human–fire–climate dynamics, which are necessary for ecologically based forest management.
 We developed a spatial human land-use model for Navajo Nation forests across which we sampled